Subscribe to this page

 |Each Additional Member add

-If you’ve been threatened with a utility shutoff, or have received a shutoff notice, you may be eligible for a one time crisis payment.
+If you have been threatened with a utility shutoff, or have received a shutoff notice, you may be eligible for a one time crisis payment.
 To be eligible for crisis assistance you must meet the resource and income guidelines, have attempted to keep your utility bills current but unforeseen circumstances have created the crisis.

 In most instances the LIHEAP payment will be sent to the utility providers.

-There's also a cooling program available to households in the summer.
-To be eligible for the cooling program, there must be someone in the household that is 70 or older or meets some specific medical condition that makes a person susceptible to heat.
+There is also a cooling program available to households in the summer.
+To be eligible for the cooling program, there must be someone in the household that is 70 years of age or older, or meets specific medical conditions that makes a person susceptible to heat, OR be ADC grant eligible and have a child age 6 years or younger.
 The household must still meet the resource and income guidelines.